FACULTY BIOS Spring 2021

 Mike DeMario has over 10 years of Special Education classroom experience working with students with emotional and learning disabilities.
 Mike has worked with his students to deal with impulse control, anxiety issues, as well as learning and attention deficits.
 Mike has obtained a Masters in Education - Curriculum and Instruction from Trident University as well as a Masters in Liberal Arts with a concentration in Sociology from SUNY Stony Brook.
 Mike has recently earned his certification as a work based learning coordinator to assist students with developing vocational skills that will prepare them for the 21st Century workplace.
 Mike founded Customizable Professional Development in 2014 and has worked with thousands of teachers across the country in improving their pedagogical skills, integrating technology into the classroom and increasing their capacity to meet the needs of students with special education services.
-He has been teaching face to face courses for Professional Development since Summer 2015.
+He has been teaching online courses for Professional Development since Summer 2015.

 Andrew Unterweiser has over 18 years of Physical Education and Health classroom experience working with students from general education courses to adapted physical education classes for students with physical and emotional disorders.
 Andrew has worked with his students to deal with impulse control, anxiety issues, as well as learning and attention deficits.
 Andrew has obtained a Masters in Health Education from Hofstra University.
 Andrew has been a curriculum developer and course facilitator with Customizable Professional Development since 2016 and has worked with thousands of teachers and coaches across the country in improving their pedagogical skills, integrating technology into their classroom and increasing their capacity to meet the needs of their students academically, socially, physically and emotionally.
 He has been teaching online courses for Professional Development since Summer 2019.